-6. The Commission, with 171 years of history, is one of the oldest government departments in Hong Kong.
-It has a long tradition of excellence and will seek to help the auditees add value through our independent, professional and quality audit services in the ensuing years.

-7. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
+- 6. Our values on professionalism, probity and people underpin and drive our work.
+The professionalism and expertise of our staff are vital to the success of the Commission.
+We will strive to help our staff develop and grow as professionals.
+In this regard, various training programmes (including overseas training, national studies courses and in-house seminars) are provided to all levels of audit staff.
+We are committed to encouraging and helping our staff realise their full potential through training, learning and sharing. - 7.
+I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
 I would also like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
-Finally, I would like to extend my heartfelt appreciation to all my staff for their unfailing support.
-Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earn the support of the public.
+Finally, I would like to express my heartfelt gratitude for the support I have received from all colleagues.
+Their hard work, dedication and professionalism have enabled the Commission to deliver quality audit services to help enhance public sector performance and accountability.

-David Sun, BBS, JP Director of Audit August 2015
+David Sun, GBS, JP Director of Audit July 2018